In this article:

 - Project management costs

-And your organisation may have other standard ways of thinking about cost categories.
+And your organization may have other standard ways of thinking about cost categories.

 Let’s look at each of those in turn.
 They do have overlaps but that’s OK.
 It gives you another opportunity to check that you haven’t missed anything out.